maxmindlin/telegraf-rust/README.md

 }
 ```

+As with any Telegraf point, tags are optional but at least one field is required.

-Timestamps are optional and can be set via the `timestamp` attribute, if not set the current time will be used:
+Timestamps are optional and can be set via the `timestamp` attribute:

 ```rust
 use telegraf::*;